runreal/runtrigger/README.md

-# triggerr
+# runtrigger
-`triggerr` is a command-line tool for managing and creating Perforce triggers written in TypeScript and running on Deno.
+`runtrigger` is a command-line tool for managing and creating Perforce triggers written in TypeScript and running on Deno.

 - Write and configure triggers in Typescript
 - Manage triggers from simple CLI interface